KIAS-Amplitudes/Quantum-Magnusian/README.md

 In the BW basis, we suppress the cut propagators, as they do not directly affect Murua coefficients,\
 Then, it suffices to consider L = even.\
 \
-The notebook “Users.nb” has two main functions\
+The notebook “Users.nb” has two main functions: \
-	a) Retrieve the Murua coefficient of a given graph\
+	a) Retrieve the Murua coefficient of a given graph.\
-	b) Illustrate how the Murua formula works for a given graph\ Examples are given in Chapter 4.
+	b) Illustrate how the Murua formula works for a given graph.\ Examples are given in Chapter 4.
 Readers are encouraged to play with more examples.\
 \
-(* Known Issue *)\
+(* Known Issues *)\
 Banana loops may not be correctly displayed if you are using Mathematica version lower than 12.1.\